nathanyl/PRLSigs/README.md

 # PRLSigs
 Identification of ferroptosis-related lncRNAs for predict-ing prognosis and immunotherapy response in non-small cell lung cancer

+R packages are all publicly available, the names of the R packages can be found in the paper.

 The public datasets download links.

 GEO website： https://www.ncbi.nlm.nih.gov/geo/